dodolog/michushop/README.md

 simple web application with CRUD and printing to pdf operations

-Used technology: Java EE, JSP, Servlet, Hibernate, XML/XSL, FO
+Used technology: Java EE, JSP, Servlet, Hibernate, XML/XSL, FOP